Gasteria brachyphylla Care Indoors; Watering, Light, Soil, Propagation, Problems & Remedies

-Gasteria brachyphylla flourishes in bright light with some direct sunlight, average warmth, moderate humidity and moderately moist, rich, well-drained, succulents soil coupled with monthly feeding in the growing season.
+Gasteria brachyphylla grows best in bright light with some sunlight, average warmth and humidity, and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

-Gasteria brachyphylla is among the popular Gasteria varieties with strap-shaped leaves, arranged in two rows forming a fan-like shape are very shiny and smooth.
+Gasteria brachyphylla is among popular Gasteria varieties and features strap-shaped leaves, arranged in two rows forming a fan-like shape are very shiny and smooth.

 Gasteria brachyphylla is a small succulent plant whose leaves are green and have white spots arranged in irregular transverse bands.